 I’ve just had a coffee and a maple and bacon muffin; now I’m around the corner, in Waterstones.
 I spot a novella so thin and ethereally scant there’s barely fifty pages between the covers.

+How can this be?
 It’s nigh on impossible to get a novella published these days, and one without a plot to speak of is pushing the odds.
-Pulling off the impossible is a statement that the author exudes tremendous prestige within literary and publishing circles.
+Pulling off the impossible like this really tells you that a writer has made it.

-Salinger reputedly wrote in an old Jeep car seat wearing overalls, keeping to himself apart from occasional jaunt down to the local shops for food and drink.
+Salinger reputedly wrote sitting in an old Jeep seat, wearing overalls.
+He kept to himself apart from the occasional jaunt to the local shops for food and drink.

-Clement Greenburg was the ultimate art critic.
+Clement Greenburg wasn’t just an art critic, he was a legendary art critic.
 When the Open University interviewed him, he was drinking whisky and chain smoking, mumbling weird replies to straightforward questions about Jackson Pollock.

 Acceptable answers here include: before he was famous; while he was doing his monochrome series, and so on.